 I remind myself frequently that creative solutions abound if you look closely under the problem hood.
-There is almost always a way to accomplish something if you are passionate about your mission.
+There is almost always a way to accomplish something if you are passionate about and committed to your mission.

 I had a mentor once who said something like this: "Spend just enough time on the problem, about ten percent of your time, to understand the root causes of the problem, then spend 90 percent of your time solving the issue with what you have on hand".